 The 2002 Academy Annual Meeting in Orlando set a new record attendance of 1,535 attendees.
 The Academy also presented the Georgia Institute of Technology with a library of O&P materials in support of their new master's level O&P program.

 2002 was also a big year for the JPO as it began being listed on Excerpta Medica, a biomedical and pharmacological database that provides access to up-to-date information about medical and drug-related subjects.

-The Academy's first Department of Education grant, which was for one year, was announced on December 1, 2003 and funded retroactively to October 1, 2003 through September 30, 2004.
+The Academy's first one-year Department of Education grant was announced on December 1, 2003 and funded retroactively to October 1, 2003 through September 30, 2004.
 The grant focused on the increasing demand for O&P provider services and developing the framework to improve the quality of applied O&P research, education, and patient care.

 In 2003, the Academy, in conjunction with the Walter Reed Army Medical Center, held a two-day conference to collect and discuss current information on microprocessor knee prostheses.
 In the same year, the findings from the first consensus conference to document clinical standards of practice (CSOP) on the orthotic treatment of idiopathic scoliosis and Scheuermann's Kyphosis were published as a first-ever supplement to the JPO.
 Gary Berke, MS, CP, FAAOP, and Douglas Smith, MD, co-chaired the second CSOP consensus conference on post-operative management of the lower extremity amputee.

 The Academy represented the individual ABC-certified practitioner on "qualified provider" and "qualified supplier" definitions during the arduous negotiated rulemaking process over the course of eight months of meetings along with representatives from 20 other organizations.
 The decision rested with the Centers for Medicare and Medicaid Services.
 Unfortunately, there was never a successful completion of the negotiated rulemaking process.